juice-lang/juicelang.org/README.md

    ```

 Now everything should be set up for use and development.\
-It's likely however, that you get an error like the following on upon first open of the website.
+It's likely however, that you get an error like the following upon first open of the website.

 ```
 The stream or file "/path/to/storage/logs/system.log" could not be opened: failed to open stream: Permission denied